michaldziurowski/go-performance-tools/README.md

 }
 ```

 This runs in ~3.7s.
 Better but I would expect more :) We know what our program is conceptually doing (code tells us that) but can we know what it is really doing?
 Sure we can!
 And here comes the first tool we will use: trace.
-“Trace is a tool for viewing trace files” (pff! - thanks https://golang.org/cmd/trace/ :) ).
+“Trace is a tool for viewing trace files” (thanks https://golang.org/cmd/trace/ ;) ).
 So what are the trace files?
-A trace file is a file with information about go runtime events that occurred during execution like garbage collections, heap size, scheduling, etc Enough theory lets generate trace file from the execution of our program.
+A trace file is a file with information about go runtime events that occurred during execution like garbage collections, heap size, scheduling, etc.
+Enough theory lets generate trace file from the execution of our program.

 We have several options:
 - explicitly tell our program to emit events to the given file using runtime/trace package